 Crop rotation is best practiced by following a three-year rotation plan.
 This plan should include a mix of plants from the three primary crop families: legumes, grains, and grasses.
 Planting a mixture of these crop families each year helps to ensure that the soil nutrition balance is maintained and that pest and disease pressure is reduced.
 It is important to note that some crops, such as potatoes, do not fit into these three categories and should be excluded from the rotation plan.

 The three-year rotation plan starts with legumes.
 Legumes, such as peas and beans, are nitrogen-fixing plants.
-The roots of these plants form nodules that contain bacteria, which take nitrogen from the air and convert it into a usable form of nitrogen for the plant.
-This makes legumes an excellent choice to start a rotation plan, as they will add nitrogen to the soil, benefiting subsequent crops.
+Their roots form nodules that contain bacteria, which take nitrogen from the air and convert it into a usable form for the plant.
+This makes legumes an excellent choice for starting a rotation plan, as they will add nitrogen to the soil, benefiting subsequent crops.

-The second year of the rotation should include grain crops, such as corn, wheat, and oats.
-These crops are all heavy feeders and will benefit from the nitrogen added to the soil by the previous legume crop.
+The second year of the rotation should include grain crops such as corn, wheat, and oats.
+These heavy feeders will benefit from the nitrogen added to the soil by the previous legume crop.
 Finally, the third year should include grasses like clover and hay.
 These crops help to break up compacted soil and can often be used as a cover crop to help protect the soil from erosion and compaction.

 By following a three-year rotation plan, gardeners can achieve a healthy balance of soil nutrition, reduce pest and disease pressure, and maximize crop yields.
 This practice is essential to sustainable gardening, as it helps keep the soil healthy and productive for years.